DanielSzulc/Tensim/README.md

 ### 1.1.8 (21 Apr 2015)
 1. New ranking calculation (exponential average to be smoothed)
 2. Road to finals (fixed mistake in Qualified/No Chance - take into acc. previous year ATP Finals)
+3. New ATP Super 9 view/ and Grand Slam